Changissnz/selfinterest/README.md

 and communism.
 Comparison of these two nations' development over the past thousand years, of course, cannot be reduced to the concepts of "loyalty" and "honor".
-Besides from geography playing a pivotal factor, the mores of the two nations, based around conceptualizations of honor that place importance on excellence and of loyalty that often turned racist, these two nations took very different trajectories, demonstrated by their scientific and industrial prowesses historically till now.
+Besides from geography playing a pivotal factor, the mores of the two nations, based around conceptualizations of honor that placed importance on excellence and of loyalty that often turned racist, these two nations took very different trajectories, demonstrated by their scientific and industrial prowesses historically till now.